 You’re not charged a penny, and advisors only get paid on successfully arranging the product you want.

-What differences will I find between a life insurance policy and a life assurance policy?
+What differences will I find between life insurance policy and life assurance?

 As discussed above, the main difference between life insurance and life assurance policies is the term you are protected by the insurance cover.

 - Life insurance covers your life for a fixed term.
 This kind of insurance is often used alongside mortgages to protect your family against the risk of you dying with outstanding mortgage debt.

 - Life assurance covers you for your whole life and guarantees a payout when you die.
 Life assurance and whole-of-life insurance are often used to help cover their family’s inheritance tax (IHT).